What is tax fairness?

 Corporate income taxes

-Business income reported on individual and corporate tax returns accounts for 44% of the tax gap.
-While the federal government has started taking steps to tackle this issue by improving IRS capabilities to target high-income and large corporate tax evaders, as well as implementing an alternative minimum corporate tax, many states, including Maine, lag behind.
-In Maine, there’s very little information available about whether corporations operating here are paying their share of state taxes because reporting requirements are minimal
+Business income reported on federal tax returns accounts for 44% of the nation’s tax gap.
+While the federal government under President Biden started taking steps to tackle this issue by improving IRS capabilities to target high-income and large corporate tax evaders, as well as implementing an alternative minimum corporate tax, President Trump and Congressional Republicans are now trying to roll that progress back.

-Much of Maine’s corporate tax base is comprised of multinational corporations like Amazon, Walmart, Apple, Microsoft, and pharmaceutical companies.
-These corporations sell their products in Maine but are based elsewhere.
+In Maine, like many other states, there’s very little information available about whether corporations operating here are paying their share of state taxes because reporting requirements are minimal.
+Corporations like Amazon, Walmart, Apple, Microsoft, and pharmaceutical companies sell their products in Maine but are based elsewhere.
 They pay taxes based on a percentage of their income from sales here.
 But when these corporations hide their profits in offshore tax havens, those profits aren’t included in the federal or state tax calculations.
 Each year, tax haven abuse costs the US $60 billion and Maine an estimated $52 million.
 Many of the big corporations dodging taxes are the same ones getting special tax breaks from both federal and state governments.

 “Pass-through” entity income taxes